Sasurbari Zindabad

-Sasurbari Zindabad (English: Three Cheers for the In-laws) is a 2000 Indian Bengali-language masala film co-written and directed by Haranath Chakraborty.
+Sasurbari Zindabad (English: Cheers for the In-laws) is a 2000 Indian Bengali-language masala film co-written and directed by Haranath Chakraborty.
 Produced by Shrikant Mohta and under the banner of Shree Venkatesh Films, the film stars Prosenjit Chatterjee and Rituparna Sengupta in lead roles, while Ranjit Mallick, Anamika Saha, Subhashish Mukherjee and Tota Roy Chowdhury play another pivotal roles.
-The film revolves around a rich girl, Rupa, escaping from her house with the help of her father to avoid being forcefully married by her mother; on the run she falls in love with a motor mechanic Shomu, who then takes her on a number of adventures and tries to impress his mother in-law.
+The film revolves around a rich girl, Rupa, escaping from her house with the help of her father to avoid being forcefully married by her mother; on the run, she falls in love with a motor mechanic, Somu, who then takes her on several adventures and tries to impress his mother-in-law.

 The music of the film was composed by Babul Bose, with cinematography and editing by Swapan Guha.
-It ran more than 90 week in theatres and created a box office record by becoming the highest grossing Bengali film ever at the time.
+It ran more than 90 weeks in theatres and created a box office record by becoming the highest grossing Bengali film ever at the time.
 Sasurbari Zindabad marks the 6th collaboration between Prosenjit Chatterjee and Haranath Chakraborty.
-The song "Chokh Tule Dekho Na Ke Esechhe", sung by Babul Supriyo was a chartbuster during its release.
+The song "Chokh Tule Dekho Na Ke Esechhe", sung by Babul Supriyo, was a chartbuster during its release.
 The movie is a remake of 1990 Hindi movie Jamai Raja which itself was a remake of 1989 Telugu movie Attaku Yamudu Ammayiki Mogudu.